 War provides a perfect lens through which to understand the male soul, because within this private sphere of masculinity, men can (finally!) be themselves.
 Henry Fleming, a soldier in the Civil War, runs away from an unnecessarily bloody death only to return out of a manly desire to prove himself brave.
 Removed from the power of the female gaze, Crane’s meditation on cowardice calls attention to the coercive and deadly power of male peer pressure.

 The uniting thesis of all of Palahniuk’s work, that modernity makes men and their penises soft, achieves full articulation in Fight Club, his seminal work.
 Modern society — a good office job, a four-bedroom house in the suburbs, a family — emasculates wealthy white men, because their days are spent doing feminine things, like setting alarm clocks, mowing the lawn, and eating vegetables.
 By giving his protagonist a profound mental disorder, Palahniuk’s narrator is free to express his viral masculinity through crippling fistfights, disfiguring injuries, and forgettable sex.

 The Adventures of Huckleberry Finn

-Seriously, there are no women in this book except the mean spinster with big boobs.
+Seriously, there are no women in this book except the mean spinster.
 How refreshing!

 Culled from McSweeney’s